benhoyt/goawk/README.md

 // 3:abc
 ```

-Read the [GoDoc documentation](https://godoc.org/github.com/benhoyt/goawk) for more details.
+Read the [documentation](https://pkg.go.dev/github.com/benhoyt/goawk) for more details.

 ## Differences from AWK